geopandas/geopandas/doc/source/docs/user_guide/mergingdata.rst

 Merging data
 =========================================

-There are two ways to combine datasets in *geopandas* -- attribute joins and spatial joins.
+There are two ways to combine datasets in GeoPandas -- attribute joins and spatial joins.

 In an attribute join, a :class:`GeoSeries` or :class:`GeoDataFrame` is combined with a regular :class:`pandas.Series` or :class:`pandas.DataFrame` based on a